 Enter only credits specifically authorized by the Department.
-Follow the instructions sent to you from the Department in the Credit Memo.
+Follow the instructions sent to you from the Department.

 Signature(s)

 Sign and date your return.
 For corporations, an authorized corporate officer must sign.
 If someone else prepared the return, the preparer must also sign and date the return.
 Please provide the telephone number of each person signing the return.